It’s the

 fantastic, although there are still some annoying niggles which I’m sure they

 will sort out.
-The Pros;

 Still for a